azoth-lang/azoth.language.reference/src/member-access.md

 ## File Visibility

-Declarations visible within a file should not have name conflicts with other files?
-That allows you to use type alias features (e.g. `alias X = Foo;`) to pull in types equivalent to C# using alias directive (e.g. `using X = Foo;`).
+Declarations visible within a file will not have name conflicts with other files.
+For example a file-scoped `class Foo` in one file will not conflict with a file-scoped `class Foo` in another file.
+However, if either were public then the file-scoped one would report an error for a duplicate class name if they were declared in the same namespace.
+This feature allows one to use the type alias features (e.g. `type alias X = Foo;`) to give types local names in a way that is equivalent to C# using alias directive (e.g. `using X = Foo;`).

 ## Namespace Dependencies

+**TODO:** this whole section is speculation on what might be needed.

-**TODO:** is it possible to mimic the restrictions created by projects in C# hiding members from each other?
-Note that before the stupid transitive reference thing, you could chain A references B references C. If you turn those each into sub-namespaces, the `protected` keyword would let you hide members of `B` from `C` in many circumstances (though you still need to expose some upward?).
+Is it possible to mimic the restrictions created by projects in C# hiding members from each other?
+Note that before the stupid transitive reference thing, you could chain A references B references C.
+If you turn those each into sub-namespaces, the `protected` keyword would let you hide members of `B` from `C` in many circumstances (though you still need to expose some upward?).
 But members of `B` would then not be visible to `A`.
 (One way would be to nest `A.B.C` but that doesn't seem like a good idea.)

 It is hoped that packages can be units of deployment, and don't need to be used just to control accessibility.